 Animax, an international anime channel owned by Sony Pictures Television arrived to India around two years ago.
-And since then, it has truly been a challenge for the channel to carve a niche for itself in a land that probably relates more to daily soaps and prefers shedding bucketful of tears on the saas-bahi sagas.
-Animax as a channel basically dealt with airing animes.
-Keeping the nerve of the youth in mind, Animax India repositioned itself in June 2006, to establish itself as a channel that does not merely offer animes, but offers animes which ‘make sense’.
-With an intention of extending its reach to young kids and to the Indian youth of upto 20 years of age, Animax aires animes that have serious content, sensible plot-lines and basically transcribe themselves as mature dramatic series rather than the typical cartoonish stuff.
+And since then, it has truly been a challenge for the channel to carve a niche for itself in a land that probably relates more to daily soaps and prefers shedding bucketful of tears on the Saas-Bahu sagas.
+Animax as a channel basically dealt with airing anime.
+Keeping the nerve of the youth in mind, Animax India re-positioned itself in June 2006, to establish itself as a channel that does not merely offer anime, but offers anime which ‘make sense’.
+With an intention of extending its reach to young kids and to the Indian youth of up-to 20 years of age, Animax airs anime that have serious content, sensible plot-lines and basically transcribe themselves as mature dramatic series rather than the typical cartoonish stuff.

 Mr. Aaron told us that the next big anime series to hit Animax is ‘Initial D’ – a racing animation series, pretty much on the lines of The Fast and the Furious: Tokyo Drift (2006).
 It basically revolves around Illegal Mountain driving.